1. About co-codamol for children

 How long can I give it for?

 If you've bought co-codamol from a pharmacy, do not give it to your child for more than 3 days.
-If they're still in pain after this time, talk to your pharmacist or doctor.
+If their pain has not gone away after 3 days, talk to a pharmacist or doctor.

 Is co-codamol addictive in children?